 The Modern Mismatch

 This brings us to the problem.
-While our digital reach is no longer restricted to Dunbar’s number (approx. 150), our biological hardware still is.
-We now have the god-like ability to communicate with millions, yet we retain the paleolithic capacity to truly know only a few.
+While our digital reach is no longer restricted to Dunbar’s number (approximately 150 stable relationships, the limit imposed by primate neocortex capacity), our biological hardware still is.
+We now have the god-like ability to communicate with millions, yet we retain the palaeolithic capacity to truly know only a few.

-This dissonance forces us to attach to “synthetic tribes” (religious, spiritual, or fringe identities) to fulfill our biological urge for rank and safety, often at the cost of our mental health.
+This dissonance forces us to attach to “synthetic tribes” (religious, spiritual, political, or fringe identities) to fulfil our biological urge for rank and safety, often at the cost of our mental health.
 We become the dodgy hermit hiding on their island because the “global village” is irritating as f&$k.

 The Fix

-We are not completely slaves to our emotional drivers.
+We are not complete slaves to our emotional drivers.
 If we can learn to measure our social needs (like a Sim), we can address them before they have detrimental effects.

 By accepting our social requirements as a metabolic necessity rather than a burden or a weakness, we can gain control over our physiology and reduce our overall stress load.

 Developing healthy relationships that mutually meet you and your peers’ needs is the first step.
-The links below attempt to cover everything from the physiological effects of healthy relationships, our part to play within our neo-tribes, and how to optimize our social interaction via participation in activities that transcend the self.
+The links below cover the physiological effects of healthy and unhealthy connections, the architecture of status and power that drives so much of our social anxiety, the mechanics of building actual relationships in an environment hostile to them, and how to allocate the social energy you have toward the connections that genuinely sustain you.

 Click what you would like to address, and we can continue down this off-the-beaten-track pathway of health.